 We thus collect data for each Timeboost auction round within our sample window, focusing on the payment, denoted by $\textsf{AuctionPayment}_t$, of the winner (the second-highest bid).
-Letting the $\textsf{Revenue}_{c,t}$ variable integrating revenue from gas fees and auctions across Layer 2s:
+The $\textsf{Revenue}_{c,t}$ variable then integrates revenue from gas fees and auctions across Layer 2s:

 We collect a set of controls, including base gas fees and DEX volume on each blockchain, as well as returns and volatility of Ether (relative to US dollars).
 While Arbitrum, Optimism, and Base use ETH for gas payments, Polygon and Avalanche use native tokens; to account for this, we convert values into ETH.
 All variables are aggregated at daily frequencies.